discernus/research/nano/runs/20250923_235004/artifacts/framework_f032ff0c.md

 ## Abstract & Raison d'être

 **What is this framework?**
-A minimalist framework for measuring basic positive vs negative sentiment with derived metrics to validate complete pipeline functionality including statistical analysis.
+A minimalist framework for measuring basic positive vs negative sentiment to validate pipeline functionality.

 **What problem does it solve?**
-Provides a framework that triggers derived metrics calculation and statistical analysis while maintaining minimal computational cost.
+Provides the simplest possible framework to test end-to-end integration of the Discernus analysis pipeline.

 **Who is it for?**
-Test suite developers and pipeline maintainers who need to validate the complete pipeline including calculation agents and statistical synthesis.
+Test suite developers and pipeline maintainers who need to validate system functionality with minimal computational cost.

-## Theoretical & Empirical Foundations
+## Theoretical Foundations

-This framework is grounded in basic sentiment analysis theory, measuring the presence of positive and negative emotional language in text with derived balance metrics.
+This framework is grounded in basic sentiment analysis theory, measuring the presence of positive and negative emotional language in text.

-**Key Citations:**
-- Pang, B., & Lee, L. (2008).
-Opinion mining and sentiment analysis.
-Foundations and Trends in Information Retrieval, 2(1-2), 1-135.
-This foundational work established the theoretical basis for computational sentiment analysis.
-- Liu, B. (2012).
-Sentiment analysis and opinion mining.
-Synthesis Lectures on Human Language Technologies, 5(1), 1-167.
-Provides comprehensive theoretical foundations for sentiment analysis methodologies.

 ## Analytical Methodology